How To Make the Most of Your Space When Entertaining

 If you have a dinner party in a small apartment or house, a buffet could be the way to go.
-You could try staging it in the kitchen so your table space isn’t crowded with food.
+You could try staging it in the kitchen so your tablespace isn’t crowded with food.
 That way, you can fit everyone at your dining room table, such as the Ares.
-You can also choose a table that’s out of the way during the day, and can be transformed into a dining table when its needed.
+You can also choose a table that’s out of the way during the day, and can be transformed into a dining table when needed, like the Goliath.

 When space is tight in the dining room, position things on the table strategically, so people won’t have to keep getting up.
 For example, put several sets of salt and pepper on the table and a few bread baskets.
 Try using a tablecloth so the room feels more festive — and bigger.
 Keep the centerpiece small and simple so as not to take up too much space.

 Whether you hold a dinner party or just serve drinks and apps, have people label their drinks with a sharpie, some DIY wine glass charms or different cup holders.
 This way you don’t end up with a pile of glasses on the counter, which makes small spaces feel cluttered.